layus/layus.github.io/posts/2021-06-25-frankenbuilds.md

 efficient, gives perfect confidence in binary outputs, and trivially reduces provenance tracking.
 It's no wonder that binary package repositories strive to eradicate nondeterminism in their tasks.
-Linux distributions even started the reproducible build initiative [@RBI] to experience and good practice in reproducible package builds.
+Linux distributions even started the reproducible build initiative [@RBI] to share experience and good practice in reproducible package builds.